marcosh/elm-table-football/README.md

 - make property based testing part of the domain (invariants)

 - cqrs -> a single model is not appropriate to answer all our needs

+- create a type also for the error messages

+## TODO

+- think about how to handle the possibility of the event PlayerAddedToTeam being invalid
+- move domain login inside aggregates